 Torus mandibularis is a condition in which a bony growth exists in the mandible near the tongue.
 This condition also leads to the formation of oral lesions on the affected area in the mouth.
 Torus mandibularis is linked with bruxism and these oral lesions are common in adults,they also complicate the fabrication of dentures.
 Oral lesions can also be caused by irritation and inflammation.
 Mostly they are denture related.
 A chronic friction on the oral mucosa surface can give rise to oral lesions.

 The treatment of oral lesions varies and depends upon the cause.
-Typically, the treatment includes antiviral and antibiotic medications, antiseptic mouthwash, saltwater rinses, and other medications.
+Typically, the Dentist Advice About Oral Health Treatments includes antiviral and antibiotic medications, antiseptic mouthwash, saltwater rinses, and other medications prescribed.
 If required, the treatment may also involve surgery to remove the lesion from the oral cavity.